Update April 2025: I’ve updated this review with the latest changes and new perks Air France has introduced in late 2024/early 2025.

 Yes, flying Business Class makes a lot of sense, especially if you value comfort and have a long-haul flight ahead of you.
 It’s not just about the better food and bigger seats; it’s about arriving at your destination well-rested and ready to start your trip.
 The upgrade cost is often reasonable, and when you break it down to a per-hour cost, it’s a bargain compared to many other expenses.
 Plus, once you experience the comfort and service of Business Class, it’s hard to go back to Economy.

 This post contains affiliate links.
-I earn a small commission if you make bookings through my links, at no additional cost to you.
+If you make a booking through one of my links, I may earn a small commission—at no additional cost to you.
 Thank you for your support!

 Hi, I’m Jan.
 I travel fast and intensely, whether I’m exploring the buzz of Tokyo in 3 days or road-tripping through mountains and beaches on a 3-week Thailand adventure.
 And no matter where I am, you’ll always find me in a comfortable hotel at night and eating the best food.